NREL/turbine-models/.github/ISSUE_TEMPLATE/turbine_request.md

 ---
 name: Turbine inclusion request
-title: 'Turbine request: OEM POWER_UNITS ROTOR_DIAMETER_M'
+title: "Turbine request: OEM POWER_UNITS ROTOR_DIAMETER_M"
 description: Request a new turbine to be included in the turbine-models library.
-labels: 'Type: Enhancement'
+labels: Enhancement

 body:
 - type: markdown
   attributes:
     value: |
       Request a new turbine or update to an existing turbine.

 - type: input
   attributes:
      label: Turbine to be included
      description: |
        Provide the turbine OEM, model name, power rating with units (kW or MW only), and rotor diamer with units (meters only), and a link to the data source.

       Please also **update the issue title** as well.
     value: |